Skip to main content

 Rule 5160-3-05 | Level of care definitions.

-(A) This rule contains the definitions used in the process of making a determination of an individual's level of care.
-The definitions in this rule apply unless a term is otherwise defined in a specific rule.
+(A) For purposes of determining an individual's nursing-facility (NF) based level of care, the following definitions apply unless a term is otherwise defined in a specific rule:

-(2) "Activity of daily living (ADL)" means a personal or self-care task that enables an individual to meet basic life needs.
-For purposes of this rule, the term "ADL" includes the following defined activities:
+(1) "Activity of daily living (ADL)" means a personal or self-care task that enables an individual to meet basic life needs.
+"ADL" includes the following defined activities:

 (a) "Bathing" means the ability of an individual to cleanse one's body by showering, tub, or sponge bath, or any other generally accepted method.